 It’s time to fill it back up!

 How do you do it?

 What energizes you?
 It is having a leisurely breakfast on the patio?
 Taking a walk with your dog?
 Spending time curled up with a book?
 Pretending you are on a cooking show and trying new recipes?

-I think many teachers feel like they put their students before their own family.
-I certainly have felt guilty of this!
+Just as when I forgot the holiday book for my son’s Pre-K party, many teachers feel like they put their students before their own families.

 Take care of yourself